 Knowledge, Tools, and Practices — Are the skills and tools that the school is teaching grounded in recent research?
 Do the different elements of the Coach training appear to have been carefully thought out to make a cohesive whole?

 Niche — Does the Coach training niche your practice before you are ready to decide what your niche is?
-For example, do you just want training prepares you to be a Health Coach or do you want training that prepares you for more options?
+For example, do you just want training that prepares you to be a Health Coach or do you want training that prepares you for more options?

 Your teachers and their expertise — Investigate who your teachers will be.
 What experience do they have in the industry and outside the industry?
 Where did they train?
 Do they bring a breadth of life and coaching experience to their teaching?